Electoral history of John A. Macdonald: Dominion election, 1867

 ^{1} Prime Minister when election was called; Prime Minister after the election.

 ^{2} Party structure had not yet emerged.
 George Brown of Ontario was the unofficial leader of the Liberal groupings.

 ^{3} Election returns in 1867 did not require candidates to declare party affiliation.
 Large numbers of candidates did not list a party affiliation.

-Federal election, 1872
+Dominion election, 1872

 The 1872 election was closely fought.
 Macdonald was returned to office, albeit with a reduced majority.
 An election financing scandal arose shortly after the election, with allegations that Macdonald and the Conservatives had accepted bribes in return for granting the contract for the trans-Canadian railroad to the first Canadian Pacific Railway company of Hugh Allan.
 As a result of the scandal, Macdonald and his government was forced to resign in late 1873.
 The Governor-General, Lord Dufferin, appointed Alexander Mackenzie, the leader of the Liberals, as prime minister.
 Mackenzie called an election in early 1874.